Kubernetes Integration

 To stop syncing a specific service without deleting the catalog entity, use the three-dot menu on any row and select Unlink.
 This stops sync updates while keeping the IDP entity and its existing data intact.

-View Kubernetes Services in the Catalog
+View Kubernetes entities in the catalog

 Once imported, services are available in the Catalog section of IDP as standard catalog entities.